Dog killed by gator near Daphne's May Day Park

 Wildlife experts telling FOX 10 News last week removing gators isn't always easy.

-"It's harder to relocate larger alligators for obvious reasons but also because there a homing animal," said Michael Niemeyer, Wildlife Solutions.
+"It's harder to relocate larger alligators for obvious reasons but also because they're a homing animal," said Michael Niemeyer, Wildlife Solutions.

-Meaning they'll usually come back to their original location -- leaving it up to dog owners to be vigilant, especially near the water's edge.
+That means they'll usually come back to their original location, leaving it up to dog owners to be vigilant, especially near the water's edge.

 The following is the social media post from Daphne Police: